 An example of potential efficiency could be identifying 2 Tableau reports that use the same data source.
 Why not combine them into one?
 This would allow you to refresh one data set instead of two.

 Furthermore, it is important to analyse existing Tableau reports and plan whether to migrate them to Power BI or retire.
-And then there is the question of how to migrate tableau reports to Power BI for easier migration.

 Power BI offers self-service analytics capabilities, and an effective strategy to leverage these benefits is by creating shared data models.
 These data models serve as datasets that can be used by multiple Power BI reports.
 The data modelling procedure gives an avenue to consolidate multiple Tableau reports into one Power BI report, allowing for efficient data sharing.
-In addition, these shared models can be shared with other users, granting them the ability to build their own reports using the same model, enhancing the consistency of data across the reporting suite.
+In addition, these shared models can be shared with other users, granting them the ability to build their own reports using the same model, enhancing consistency of data across the reporting suite.

 Your partner needs to be able to read the formulas inside of Tableau to translate them to Power BI.
 Without this understanding, it is possible that the formulas are not migrated as expected and the data displayed in Power BI is not accurate.